livesoft wrote:You are overlooking ETFs. My spouse uses BIV in her TDAmeritrade IRA. She has automatic dividend re-investment going on, too.

 letsgobobby wrote:matter of taste I guess. tax-efficiency matters, too.
 But given current yields of bonds and stocks, and probable taxation policy going forward (not proposed - can't talk about that here), muni bonds in taxable and stocks in tax-free are much more tax-efficient than taxable bonds in tax-free and stocks in taxable.
 Plus you have the benefit of high return assets tax free forever.

-Users browsing this forum: FAST Enterprise [Crawler] and 42 guests
+Users browsing this forum: Workinghard and 20 guests